Are male authors more likely to have their books reviewed in influential newspapers, magazines and literary journals than female authors?

 - Winner of the Galactic Suburbia Award for activism and/ or communication that advances the feminist conversation in the field of speculative fiction.

 The AWW challenge continued in 2014 and, by year’s end, nearly 1600 reviews had been linked to the challenge.
 In 2015 we were nominated for The Convenors’ Award for Excellence in the Aurealis Awards.
-In July we moved to this self-hosted site and now have a searchable database, funded by sponsorship money we received from Bookworld.
-The stats for 2015 are still coming in but it has been another huge year for the challenge, consolidating our place in Australia’s online literary landscape.
+In July we moved to this self-hosted site and now have a searchable database, partly funded by sponsorship money from Bookworld.
+The challenge has continued in 2016 and 2017, consolidating AWW’s place in Australia’s online literary landscape.